Anki-code1/dnsviz/README.md

 `dnsviz print` takes serialized query results in JSON format (i.e., output from `dnsviz probe`) as input and assesses specified domain names based on their corresponding content in the input.
-The output is textual output suitable for file or terminal display.
+The output is a textual output suitable for file or terminal display.